Help with rising living costs

 Oxfordshire financial support for the cost-of-living crisis

-• A new Oxfordshire Resident Support Scheme has also been launched.
-From 1 June 2023, residents experiencing severe financial hardship or who have suffered a crisis may be eligible additional financial or practical help.
+• The Oxfordshire Resident Support Scheme has been available since 1 June 2023.
+Residents experiencing severe financial hardship or who have suffered a crisis may be eligible additional financial or practical help.

 • Children and young people in early years settings, schools and colleges will continue to receive free school meal equivalent support ahead of school holiday periods.
 This discretionary scheme is currently funded at the rate of £15 per holiday week per eligible child or young person and typically comes in the form of a supermarket voucher or digital equivalent.